 When it’s a patient’s birthday, they get a card and a placemat on their meal tray that says happy birthday.
 We usually sing happy birthday to them, too.
 We’ve always done that.
 But during the pandemic, when there is a birthday, sometimes families come outside their room window so they can wave to them.
 Our team puts signs in the window like “I miss you” and “I love you.”
 It’s really nice they can see their families this way.

-Describe the team at the Douglas Memorial Site?
+Describe the team at the Fort Erie Site.

 It’s like a family here.
 Everybody works so well together.
 You lend a hand to everybody when they need something.
 People are so compassionate.
 It’s a wonderful place to work.